 the Assessment Committee develops, reviews and updates as required, clinically practical assessment and measuring forms as a resource for ALA members.
 This committee will also review guidelines in the area of measurements for lymphoedema.

-The Editorial Committee is responsible for the development and delivery of three editions of the ALA’s publication Lymph Exchange each year and contribute to ALA’s social media presence.
+The Communications Committee (previously named Editorial Committee) is responsible for the development and delivery of three editions of the ALA’s publication Lymph Exchange each year and contribute to ALA’s social media presence.
 The Committee have the responsibility for proofing and contribution to the monthly Lymph Express newsletter.
 Overall this committee is responsible for all public communication and messaging, which includes the website.
 The committee is currently keen to review the overall communication strategy of the ALA.

 The ALA Equity Committee respond to equity concerns.
 Under the direction of the Board, this committee will assist in advocating for the equitable provision of publicly funded and subsidised lymphoedema treatment services and compression garments.
 This committee liaises with and supports the Lymphoedema Action Alliance.
 There is also a small working group in NZ, to specifically address equity concerns in the NZ environment.